 North Carolina doesn’t specifically require employers to provide workplace accommodations for nonsmoker employees.

 North Carolina laws don’t address employer policies on smoking in the workplace.
 Local laws regulating smoking -- at the city, county, or town level -- may require employers to have a policy on smoking in some areas.
 And even though it’s not required by law in North Carolina, employers are generally free to adopt policies on smoking in the workplace if they choose to.

 An employer may not discharge, refuse to hire, or discriminate in regard to compensation, benefits, or terms of employment because of an employee's use of lawful products offsite during nonwork hours.
 Use that affects an employee's job performance or other workers' safety or conflicts with a genuine job requirement is not protected.
 It is not discrimination to offer insurance with different rates or coverage for smokers if the difference is based on cost to the employer, employees are given written notice of carriers' rates, and the employer makes equal contribution for all employees.

 If you want to go right to the source and look up North Carolina law on workplace smoking laws -- or if you're writing a letter to your employer or employee and want to cite the applicable law -- the relevant statute(s) can be found at N.C.
 Gen. Stat.
-Section 95-28.2.
+Sections 95-28.2 and 130A-491 through 496.
 Workplace smoking information is also available in Nolo's books Your Rights in the Workplace, by Barbara Repa (Nolo) and The Employer's Legal Handbook, by Fred Steingold (Nolo).